 I have always been asked the question if it is a difference between black barbers and white barbers as well as if there is a difference between black barbershops and white barbershops.
-In my opinion, i believe the atmosphere is different as well as the difference in attitude between white barbers and black barbers.
-So, thinking of Black Barbers and Black Barbershops:
+In my opinion, I believe the atmosphere is different as well as the difference in attitude between white barbers and black barbers.

-Now depending on where the barber works also has a lot to do with the differences as well.
-Take for example, if a white barber is working in a black barbershop, then more than likely he has a little more swagger to him than a typical white barber in a white barbershop.
-Where as if a black barber is working in a white barbershop he can kind of lean both ways.
+Now depending on where the barber works also have a lot to do with the differences as well.
+Take, for example, if a white barber is working in a black barbershop, then more than likely he has a little more swagger to him than a typical white barber in a white barbershop.
+Whereas if a black barber is working in a white barbershop he can kind of lean both ways.

-Not ALL barbershops in rural areas are this way, but i have seen many this way.
-I have seen some black owned shops managed excellent and not have a lot of foolishness going on like EXODUS BARBER SHOP in the stone mountain Atlanta Ga area.
+Not ALL barbershops in rural areas are this way, but I have seen many this way.
+I have seen some black-owned shops managed excellently and not have a lot of foolishness going on like EXODUS BARBER SHOP in the stone mountain Atlanta Ga area.

-Then you have your Great Clips and Hair Cutterys which are primarily white locations and are ran more like a company versus ran like your traditional barbershop.
+Then you have your Great Clips and Hair Cutters which are primarily white locations and are ran more like a company versus ran like your traditional barbershop.

-Sometimes i even wonder why there is even a such thing as a black barbershop or a white barbershop.
+Sometimes I even wonder why there is even such thing as a black barbershop or a white barbershop.
 I guess it’s all dictated by location.
-Supply and Demand i guess you could say.
+Supply and Demand I guess you could say.

 I have had customers tell me that there are similarities as well as differences in the black and white barbershops.
-But i guess at the end of the day we are all barbers reguardless of race.
+But I guess at the end of the day we are all barbers regardless of race.
 We all cut hair for a living, we all sell our services and products, we all pay booth rent or commission and we all hopefully love what we do.